 Specific suggestions for text:

 Lines 79-81: Figure 1 shows CO2 only.
 Text should read “increase in CO2 that has taken place”

+done

 Lines 92-95: This sentence leaves the reader hanging.
 The point is correct, but confusing to a less-informed reader and not integral to the arguments in the paper, so the sentence could be cut without being missed.
 If not cut, then clarity needs to be added about what the implications are of the relationship being “less well characterized”

+Text has been edited for clarity – this makes it difficult for example to quantify land use and this is noted

 Line 105: Cut “and other important factors”; only lifetime is covered in the table

+Done

 Line 106: “uncertainties in lifetimes” would add clarity

+Done

 Line 117: Worth adding a sentence here about well-mixed vs. not-well-mixed pollutants, and how “global” forcing differs between them; the uncertainty in the global forcing of aerosols is not just due to the short lifetimes, but also due to our imperfect but improving ways of understanding & characterizing what a local forcing means on a global scale

+Local versus global forcing is addressed a few sentences later but we edited the sentence to make it clearer

 Line 131: Replace “while others could represent” with “versus” to make the sentence more clear

+done

 Local 132: Inserting “local” before “black carbon” would add clarity

+done

 Line 223: This sentence can be read as implying a linear relationship between concentration & cumulative emissions, and that would only be correct under limited circumstances (depends on the shape of the emissions curve).
 Clarification of whether linearity is implied, and under what circumstances it is true would be useful here.

+Changed the wording to make this clearer – although we do not want to get into a discussion of linearity here; we replaced ‘tracks emissions’ which did indeed sound linear to ‘is linked to’ which makes clear that there is a relationship but not necessarily a linear one.

 Line 227: Replacing “one-time reduction” with “step-change permanent reduction” would be more accurate

+done

 Line 228: This sentence is not technically correct as written.
 A reduction in the emission rate of a long-lived gas does not yield a reduction of RF.
 It yields a reduction in the annual increase of RF, and the difference between the mitigation RF and the counterfactual RF grows over time.

+corrected

 Line 255: This sentence can be mis-read as implying that the height of the pulse is different between short- and long-lived pollutants.
 I’m pretty sure that the authors mean that the rate of post-peak decline in concentration is more rapid for short-lived pollutants.
 Re-wording would help here.

+done

 Line 327: Worth noting here that short-term warming could also be significant if it had a material impact on increasing feedbacks, acknowledging that our understanding of feedbacks is still incomplete.
 Those feedbacks would outlive the direct effects of the short-lived pollutants.

+It is not clear to us what feedbacks would be more likely to be more non-linear for a short-term warming as opposed to longer-term warming.
+Reviewer’s comment isn’t clear to us.
+Left as is.